How Colleges Calculate Your Financial Aid

 - The college's policies on providing aid

 Every college calculates an estimate of the cost to attend for one year, called the Cost of Attendance (COA).
-This cost usually includes housing, meals, tuition and fees, books and supplies, transportation, and personal expenses.
-The COA is adjusted for various situations such as on-campus vs. off-campus housing.
+The COA usually includes housing, meals, tuition and fees, books and supplies, transportation, and personal expenses, and it may also be adjusted for on-campus vs. off-campus housing, specific major programs and other factors.
+The Cost of Attendance varies widely from college to college; but financial aid may make a college with a high COA more affordable than you think.

 - Gift aid generosity.
 Colleges offer different combinations of types of aid.
-They can offer gift aid (grants and scholarships), which reduce the cost of college.
-And they can offer self-help aid (loans and/or work-study), which simply help the family pay for college out of their own pockets.
-Most colleges award a combination of aid types, but the amount of gift aid can vary based on how desirable the student is to the college.
+They can offer gift aid (grants and scholarships), which reduce the cost of college and don’t require repayment.
+They can offer self-help aid (loans and/or work-study), which are meant to help students pay for college out of their own pockets or by working.
+The amount of gift aid can vary based on the college’s aid policies and how desirable the student is to the college.

 - Outside scholarships.
-If the student wins a scholarship or other award outside the college, the college must deduct that money from the aid package.
-But they can choose whether to reduce gift aid, self-help aid, or a combination of both.
+If a student wins a scholarship from a source other than their college, their college must deduct that money from the student’s aid package.
+Based on its financial aid policies, the college may subtract the scholarship from the student’s gift aid, self-help aid, or a combination of both.